Q&A with Dante Haughton ’19

 High school: Hill Regional Career Magnet High School

-Major/minor: English major (concentration in poetry), minors in Business and Media & Film Studies
+Major/minor: English major (concentration in poetry), minors in business and media and film studies

 Why did you apply ED to Skidmore?